DannyRyanFisher/RoboND-DeepLearning-Project/writeup.md

 - 5 encoders.
 Each with 8^2n filters
   - Number of strides = 2

-- A 1x1 convolutional layer with 512 filters.
-Here the 1x1 convolutionl layer has been optmised to double the number of filters which increases the overall final grade result.
+- A 1x1 convolutional layer with 512 filters (see Image 2).
+The 1x1 convolutionl layer has been optmised to double the number of filters
+  which increases the overall final grade result.

 - 5 decoders, each with 2 seperable convolutional layers